Anatomical feature-prioritized loss for enhanced MR to CT translation: Introduction

 \section{Introduction}

-Over the past decade, medical image synthesis has emerged as a significant trend in the field of healthcare.
-This technique plays a pivotal role in producing synthetic data to address the shortfall in medical datasets, such as data diversity (\cite{synthetic_augmentation}), and improving the robustness of machine learning models.
-Additionally, it serves as a valuable tool for translating between different imaging modalities, offering benefits in applications like attenuation correction or radiation therapy planning, as described in \cite{medgan}.
-The significant advancement of this field is mainly attributed to the evolution of deep learning, notably the advent of generative methods, such as generative adversarial networks (GANs) (\cite{gan}) and diffusion models (DMs) (\cite{dm}).
-Many recent studies have explored synthetic data generation (\cite{synthetic_dataset}) as well as cross-modality translation, addressing reconstruction challenges in anatomical areas such as brain (\cite{brain}), aorta (\cite{aorta}), lungs (\cite{longuefosse_radiology}).
+Over the past decade, medical image synthesis has emerged as a significant trend in the field of healthcare \cite{generative_medical}.
+This technique plays a pivotal role in producing synthetic data to address the shortfall in medical datasets, such as data diversity \cite{synthetic_augmentation}, and improving the robustness of machine learning models.
+Additionally, it serves as a valuable tool for translating between different imaging modalities, offering benefits in applications like attenuation correction or radiation therapy planning, as described in \cite{synthrad_report}.
+The significant advancement of this field is mainly attributed to the evolution of deep learning, notably the advent of generative methods, such as generative adversarial networks (GANs) \cite{gan}, which enable realistic image generation through adversarial training, and diffusion models (DMs) \cite{dm}, that offer greater stability by iteratively refining images from noise.
+Many recent studies have explored synthetic data generation \cite{synthetic_dataset} as well as cross-modality translation \cite{medgan}, addressing synthesis challenges in anatomical areas such as brain \cite{brain}, aorta \cite{aorta}, lungs \cite{longuefosse_radiology}.